 Victor is associate editor of the European Accounting Review and serves on the editorial board of several academic journals including Accounting Organizations & Society, Accounting and Business Research, Behavioral Research in Accounting, Journal of Management Accounting Research, and Management Accounting Research.
 He is also coordinator of the European Network for Experimental Accounting Research (ENEAR).

-Victor lives in Amsterdam with his spouse and their eight-year old daughter.
+Victor lives in Amsterdam with his spouse and their nine-year old daughter.
 In his free time he enjoys traveling, food and wine, reading (fiction, history, science), running, watching sports (Ajax, professional cycling), and listening to music (opera).

 Working papers are available on SSRN or upon request.

 Victor teaches financial accounting at the undergraduate level, and management accounting & control, judgment & decision making, and research methods in graduate (MSc and PhD) programs.
-He also teaches in executive programs at UvA and in other organizations.
+He also teaches in executive programs at UvA and other organizations.

 Financial Accounting 1 for Economics (BSc EBE)